 This part presents an analysis of existing rules of customary IHL.
 While comprehensive, the Study does not purport to be an exhaustive assessment of all rules in this area of law.

 A summary of the Study and the list of rules is available in many other languages.

 This part contains the underlying practice for the rules analysed in Part 1.
 Rules.
 It is updated on a regular basis.
-The most recent update in December 2016 integrates national practice for a set of two countries.
-Together with the practice updated in June and August 2016, the most recently added practice is marked in green.
+The most recent update in December 2017 integrates national practice for two countries .
+The most recently added practice is marked in green.

-International practice updated in August 2016 was incorporated into the Database by a research team at the International Criminal and Humanitarian Law Clinic, Laval University.
+International materials updated in August 2016 were incorporated into the Database by a research team at the International Criminal and Humanitarian Law Clinic, Laval University.